 As you can see from the table above there really is no exact wage a professional dancer might earn, and the annual income these websites have given are calculated on being paid for 40 hours, 52 weeks a year which is not the norm for many professional dancers who generally work on a contract.

 Do I Need to Be A Union Member To Get Professional Dance Work?

 No, you do not need to be a union member to get professional dance work.
-There are many jobs which are not unionized, but generally the most sought after, well paying and prestigious jobs are.
-Unfortunately, the catch sometimes to becoming a member of an actors or performers Union is that you need to get a union contracted job to be able to apply for membership, which can be difficult when some producers are only accepting auditionees who are already members.
+There are many jobs that are not unionized, but generally the most sought after, well paying and prestigious jobs are.
+Unfortunately, the catch sometimes to become a member of an actors or performers union is that you need to get a union contracted job to be able to apply for membership, which can be difficult when some producers are only accepting auditionees who are already members.

 How Much Do Dancers Make on Tour?

 Generally, dancers on tour will receive an extra bonus called a per diem on top of their current wage on tour.
 A per diem is meant to help a dancer pay for expenses they will incur as a result of not having a permanent residence such as transport and meals.
 Accommodation and transportation to and from performances whilst on tour should be taken care of by the dancer’s employer on top of their wage and per diem.
 For more information on actual wages refer to the previous information in this article.

 In her YouTube Video Kirsten from TwinsTalkBallet says that a dance teacher should expect between $20-$25 per hour.
 Teachers with a lot of experience or are sought after for their expertise will earn more.
 This reflects the information by the Bureau of Labor Statistics who reported Choreographers (which also included dance teachers) on average earned $25.75 an hour with 50% earning only $22.98 or less per hour or around $47,800 annually.

 How Much Do Back Up Dancers Make?